 I will require payment in advance for every 3 months which means $3,000.00 at every cycle.
 Rent.com will hold the money for the first cycle until you inspect the apartment and send them your confirmation that you wish to rent.
 I require the payment in advance at Rent.com because my time is very limited, I don't want to disturb my current tenant.
 I'm sick of tire-kickers, people who are just looking around and not serious about renting.

 If you're ok with my terms and you wish to proceed please forward me your full name and address and I will pass them onto Rent.com.
 They will contact you with payment instructions in order to secure the deposit/first cycle.
 The whole process takes less than one day and I will be contacting you over the phone the very next minute I hear something positive from Rent.com and schedule a meeting so you can inspect the apartment.
 If you will decide to pass and start looking for another place, Rent.com will return you the money 100% as I will be supporting the fees but I'm sure you will like it as everybody else did.

 Hope to hear from you soon,

 The landlord or property manager is unwilling to meet you in person or speak with you over the telephone.

-If you witness or become a victim of online fraud, report the incident to local law enforcement authorities immediately.
-The following online resources should also be contacted:
+If you suspect or become a victim of online fraud, promptly report the incident to local law enforcement authorities.
+Additionally, please consider contacting one or all of the following online resources: